Digital Extracurricular Learning and Educational Practices of Adolescents (DAB-J)

-Project Management: Prof. Dr. Sven Kommer
+Project leader: Prof. Dr. Sven Kommer

 Project coordination: Dr. Ilona Cwielong